print

 From Fear to Devotion

-Clearly, there was a willingness in the followers of Jesus to suffer and even die for Him.
-This attitude speaks volumes about the truth of a historical Jesus.
-If the story of Jesus was false, why would the disciples and others consent to such great persecution?
-It is also important to understand that those who followed Jesus were subjected to great public condemnation even within the religious community.
-Christians were routinely expelled from the temple.
-Such an act would ostensibly cut them off from the rest of the Jewish community.
-As a result, it would be difficult to work or even live within that community.
-However, this fear was never a consideration to Jesus’ true followers after His resurrection.
-Even though being a follower of Christ’s may require one to give up family and friends as well as positions of status and social standing, those among the true community of faith were willing to pay that price.
-If Jesus was simply a fabrication, why would people pay such a price?
-Why would anyone lay down his life to perpetuate a myth?
+It is also important to understand that those who followed Jesus were subjected to great public condemnation—even within the religious community where Christians were routinely expelled from the synagogue—a fate which would ostensibly cut them off from their Jewish neighbors.
+As a result, it would be almost impossible to work and make a living.
+However, this fear was never a consideration to Jesus’ true followers.
+Even though their loyalties may require them to give up family and friends, as well as positions of status and social standing, those among the true community of faith were willing to pay that price.
+Once again, if Jesus was simply a fabrication, why would they do it?

 The Witness of History